Daril5/Daril5/README.md

 - 👋 Hi, I’m @Daril5
-- 👀 I’m interested in Nigeria
+- 👀 I’m interested in Data Science and ML
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on data science
+- 💞️ I’m looking to collaborate on data science with ML
 - 📫 How to reach me ajimobiridwan@hotmail.com

 <!---